abraham-ukachi/module-connexion/README.md

 1. Create a user who will be able to access all the information.
 His login, first name, last name and password are “admin”.
 2. A home page that presents your site (index.php)
-3. A page containing a registration form (registration.php): The form must contain all the fields present in the “users” table (except “id”) + a password confirmation.
+3. A page containing a registration form (register.php): The form must contain all the fields present in the “users” table (except “id”) + a password confirmation.
 As soon as a user fills out this form, the data is inserted into the database and the user is redirected to the login page.
-4. A page containing a connection form (connection.php): The form must have two inputs: “login” and “password”.
+4. A page containing a connection form (login.php): The form must have two inputs: “login” and “password”.
 When the form is validated, if there is a user in db corresponding to this information, then the user is considered to be connected and one (or more) session variables are created.
 5. A page allowing you to modify your profile (profil.php): This page has a form allowing the user to modify his information.
 This form is by default pre-filled with the information that is currently stored in the database.
 6. An administration page (admin.php): This page is accessible ONLY for the “admin” user.
 It is used to list all the user information present in the database.